bradybyrd-mongodb/gcp_compare/README.md

 *On the SQL side (load_sql, load_gcp, load_spanner)* -  Each of the hierchical elements would be cast into a separate table.
 This will create a claim table, claim_claimLine, claim_claimLine_payment and claim_claimLine_diagnosisCodes.
 The scripts automatically add foreign key relationships.

 ### *Operation*
 The scipt is controlled by data in the relations_settings.json file, here you can specify groups of dependent csv templates, each with its own set of ratios.
-A typical invokation would be:
+A typical invocation would be:

 `python3 load_sql_spanner.py action=load_data`